projecthuda/projecthuda.github.io/docs/development_guidelines.md

 ### Collaborative Planning

-The Technical Officer, in collaboration with Developers and Expert Designers, undertakes the task of breaking down the development phase into manageable milestones.
+The Technical Officer, in collaboration with Developers and Expert Advisors, undertakes the task of breaking down the development phase into manageable milestones.
 This step includes the creation of a comprehensive task list for the first milestone, ensuring alignment with the Design Guidelines.

 ----------